 - The survey was carried out amongst 1969 individuals based in the US and UK between 29 April and 2 May 2013

 - **615 responses

-Cint empowers access to opinions by innovating the way market insight is gathered.
+Cint empowers access to opinions by innovating the way market insights is gathered.
 Reach over 10 million people in 57 countries, all recruited through 500 different panel owners like publishers, local media outlets, market research agencies and non-profits.
-Cint’s exchange platform, OpinionHUB, the fully transparent insight marketplace, brings together questions and answers from all around the world.
+Cint’s exchange platform, OpinionHUB, the fully transparent insights marketplace, brings together questions and answers from all around the world.

 Cint is headquartered in Stockholm, Sweden and has offices in major cities across Europe, North America and Asia-Pacific.